 Keep Protein High: No matter what sort of meal plan you have, you want to keep protein very high.
 High protein in your diet increases your satiety (feeling of being full).
 It will also help you maintain muscle even while you are on a caloric deficit.

 You Must Adjust for Calorie Creep: You can’t calculate your weight loss at a certain number of calories without readjusting those calories even lower at a certain point.
-The less you weight, the less calories you will need.
+The less you weigh, the less calories you will need.
 Also, the lower bodyfat you go, the more your body will try and maintain your fat levels!

 Low Carb?
 Maybe: A popular diet these days is “The Low Carb Diet” or some variation of it.
 This basically means you restrict your carbohydrates to very low or moderate amounts; the idea here is that it helps you burn more fat.
 Some people respond very well to this while other people find themselves lethargic and hungry.
 It’s debatable as to whether low carb + high fat diets are more actually effective than regular high carb + low fat diets but the lower amount of carbs in your diet do mean your body sheds a lot of it’s water weight resulting in a leaner look (1 gram of carbs sucks in 4 grams of water) and cutting out carbs from your diet automatically makes it easier to maintain a lower calories as starchy and sugar carbs are a major source of calories.

 Cardio: Cardio is typically unpopular in bodybuilding circles because too much cardio can result in muscle catabolism.
 However, if you are trying to get rid of stubborn bodyfat in which the actual fat is structurally different than regular fat cells (for example, that last bit of fat around your lower abs or back, if you are below 10% bodyfat), cardio can help burn that fat away.
+Cardio is crucial to develop a strong cardiovascular system which you need if you train a a sport.

 Intermittent Fasting: A meal timing strategy where you fast anywhere between 14-16 hours between your last meal of the day and your first meal of the day.
 You lift weights in a fasted state.
 This diet has recently become very popular the past couple years and has been proven to be very effective for losing weight fast, especially for losing stubborn fat and getting to very low bodyfat levels.
 This is the diet/lifestyle I personally follow and I can verify it works.
 It’s not for everyone, however.
-Make sure you our Introduction to Intermittent Fasting article.
+Make sure you read our Introduction to Intermittent Fasting article.